13 Best Books on Emotional Intelligence

 How’s your emotional IQ?

-When you’re done flexing your EQ muscles, head over to the blog for more psychology and pop culture!
+When you’re done flexing your EQ muscles, head over to the Dear Media blog for everything from relationship advice to health and wellness tips.
+Trust us, you don’t wanna miss a thing!